-Just Before Peak Maturity: In the third image from the left my starter is at, or very close to, its peak readiness.
+Just Before Peak Ripeness: In the third image from the left my starter is at, or very close to, its peak readiness.
 This was taken around 10 hours after feeding.
-This peak is when the starter has maximal (or near maximal) yeast and bacteria populations and is my preferred time to use some of the starter to create a levain or mix it straight into a dough (like focaccia).
+This peak is when the starter has ample yeast and bacteria growth and is my preferred time to use some of the starter to create a levain or mix it straight into a dough (like focaccia).

 Ready for Refreshment: In the last image, the starter has begun to smell very sour, has a very loose consistency, and has started to breakdown further.
 If you were to stir it, you'd feel the loose consistency and see signs of significant aeration.
-If you still wanted to bake and your starter shows signs of falling like this, it’s still possible, just know your end result might be a bit more on the sour side and you might even see increased fermentation activity.
+If you still wanted to bake with your starter at this point it's still very possible, but know your result might be a bit more on the sour side, and you might see increased fermentation activity.

-The time it takes for your starter to go from just-refreshed to falling-in-the-jar will vary with the flour used, temperature, and other conditions — adjust as necessary.
-If it’s falling too fast, reduce the 5g left in the jar to even less.
-Conversely, if it’s taking much longer than 12 hours, leave more than 5g until it matures right when you want it.
+The time it takes for your starter to go from just-refreshed to very ripe will vary with the flour used, temperature, and other conditions—adjust as necessary.
+If it's ripening too fast, reduce the 5g left in the jar to even less.
+Conversely, if it's taking much longer than 12 hours, leave more than 5g until it matures right when you want it.

 Stretching the Refreshment Interval Even Longer

 Reducing the quantities of a starter down quite low helps conserve flour and reduce waste, but using 100% all-purpose flour also helps reduce activity and keep that lengthy interval.
 If you're looking to stretch things even farther, just reduce the amount of mature starter left in the jar at each refreshment, all the way down to 1-2g if necessary.
 If you find your starter is still maturing too fast, keep it in a cooler spot in your kitchen to reduce activity further.

 Scaling up: Preparing for Baking